greenelab/czi-seed-rfa/manuscript.md

-These provide a strong foundation to compare different low-dimensional representations through cross-validation techniques based upon learning representations in once source dataset and testing their ability to transfer in another target dataset. [**<-- didn't understand what was here before too well, please make sure I didn't muck with the meaning too much.**] [** Is this clearer? - EJF**] Generalizable representations should also be robust in cross-study validation, transfering across datasets of related biological contexts, while representations of noise will not.
+These provide a strong foundation to compare different low-dimensional representations through cross-validation techniques based upon learning representations in once source dataset and testing their ability to transfer in another target dataset. [**<-- didn't understand what was here before too well, please make sure I didn't muck with the meaning too much.**] [** Is this clearer? - EJF**] Generalizable representations should also be robust in cross-study validation, transferring across datasets of related biological contexts, while representations of noise will not.
 In addition, we have found that combining multiple representations can better capture biological processes across scales [@Hlprh8TG], and that representations across scales capture distinct,